mvysny/mvysny.github.io/_posts/2021-9-22-java-will-die.md

 it will die along with it.
 And, [Java being, well, Java](../java-vs-kotlin/), I can't say it will be missed.

-Java 8 is... okay (since it has closures).
-But Java needs to liberate itself from Spring.
+Java 8 is... okay I guess (since it has closures).
+But Java can't compete with Kotlin and will have difficult times in the future; it doesn't make its position much worse by tainting itself by Spring.